Cutting Speed Solution

 Variables Used

-Cutting Speed - (Measured in Meter per Second) - Cutting Speed is defined as the speed at which the work moves with respect to the tool (usually measured in feet per minute).
+Cutting Speed - (Measured in Meter per Second) - Cutting speed also known as surface speed or cutting velocity, refers to the speed at which the cutting tool moves across the workpiece surface during the machining process.

-Number of Revolutions - (Measured in Radian per Second) - Number of Revolutions the job or workpiece rotates in unit time.
+Number of Revolutions - (Measured in Radian per Second) - Number of revolutions refers to the number of times the cutting tool rotates around its axis during the machining process.

 STEP 1: Convert Input(s) to Base Unit